funcompbio/funcompbio.github.io/setup.md

   <img src="/_images/GitBashTerminal.png" style="width:70%"/>

-If we are running the _Git Bash_ terminal application in a Windows system with a Spanish or Catalan regional configuration, we may encounter that the Unix `sort` command doesn't provide a correct numerical order for numbers with decimal digits when those are stored in text files using dots as decimal separators.
+If you are running the _Git Bash_ terminal application in a Windows system with a Spanish or Catalan regional configuration, you may encounter that the Unix `sort` command doesn't provide a correct numerical order for numbers with decimal digits when those are stored in text files using dots as decimal separators.
 To fix that we should switch that regional configuration in the